PD Operads and Explicit Partition Lie Algebras: PD operads and refined Koszul duality

 \subsection{A reminder on $\infty$-operads}

-To set the stage, we recall the definition of $\infty$-operads.
-We follow the discussion in \cite[Section 4.1.2]{brantnerthesis}, which generalises a $1$-categorical idea of Trimble \cite{trimblenotes} to the higher categorical setting.
+To set the stage, let us recall a definition of $\infty$-operads as algebras in the category of symmetric sequences with the composition product.
+We follow the discussion in \cite[Section 4.1.2]{brantnerthesis}, which generalises a $1$-categorical construction of Kelly \cite{kelly2005ontheoperads} and Trimble \cite{trimblenotes} to the higher categorical setting.
 An alternative approach has been proposed by \mbox{Haugseng in \cite{haugseng2017infty}.} \begin{notation} Recall that the $\infty$-category $\PrL$ of presentable $\infty$-categories and colimit-preserving functors admits the structure of a closed symmetric monoidal $\infty$-category by \cite[Proposition 4.8.1.15]{lurie2014higher}.
 The $\infty$-category of \emph{presentably symmetric monoidal $\infty$-categories} is given by $\CAlg(\PrL)$, and can be identified with the $\infty$-category \mbox{of commutative algebras in $\PrL$.}

 Explicitly, a presentably symmetric monoidal $\infty$-category $\cat{V}$ is a symmetric monoidal $\infty$-category with presentable underlying $\infty$-category and a product $\otimes$ which distributes \mbox{over colimits.}